The Swiss Path: the Swiss William Tell Path

 Pure hiking pleasure – the trail that is dedicated to Switzerland is just as diverse as the country itself.

-Although few people realise it, anybody enjoying the views from the Schiller-Balkon on Marienhöhe at Seelisberg is being served the same panorama as the members of parliament are in Bern, with one difference: Here you are seeing the original.
-In 1901 the Geneva painter Charles Giron immortalised all the locations of the Tell story from exactly this perspective in the mural he painted for the National Assembly Hall in Bern.
+Although few people realise it, anybody enjoying the views from the Schillerbalkon of Marienhöhe at Seelisberg is being served the same panorama as the members of parliament in Bern, except in this case you are seeing the original.
+In 1901, Geneva painter Charles Giron immortalised all the locations of the Tell story from exactly this perspective in the mural he painted for the National Assembly Hall in Bern.

 The path starts on the Rütli meadow, the birthplace of Switzerland, with the section that covers the founding cantons of Uri, Schwyz, Unterwalden and Lucerne.
-As with half a dozen other stages of this 35 kilometre long "Swiss Path", the meadow is reached comfortably by boat - and most stylishly at that, in one of five steamboats.
+As with half a dozen other stages of this 35-kilometre long “Swiss Path”, the meadow is reached comfortably by boat – and you can arrive in style on one of five steamboats.

-Climbing the 850 steps to Seelisberg is definitely quite an effort - not to mention the way down.
+Climbing the 850 steps to Seelisberg definitely takes a bit of effort, as does the descent.
 Palm trees, figs and all sorts of exotic flowers grow in Bauen, which has an almost Mediterranean climate due to its sheltered position.
-The Bauen locals are proud of the fact that the composer of their national anthem, "Trittst im Morgenrot daher", was born here.
-The birthplace of Father Alberik Zwyssig does not however owe its fame to this reason alone - today it houses the renowned gourmet restaurant Zwyssighaus.
+Bauen locals are proud of the fact that the composer of their national anthem, “Trittst im Morgenrot daher”, was born here.
+The birthplace of Father Alberik Zwyssig does not, however, owe its fame to this reason alone.
+Today, it houses the renowned gourmet restaurant Zwyssighaus.

 An enjoyable tour includes the careful planning of the same.
 Please inform yourself in advance at the local information center about the route and weather conditions.
 Depending on the season and weather conditions, this route may be blocked or interrupted

 2 h 55 min

 With panoramic view, Along Water